If you are interested in speaking at a School Board Meeting or submitting a written testimony, please email [email protected].

 - a safe, inclusive, and welcoming space

-- a diverse and up-to-date collection designed to inspire the joy of reading with children and allow them to see themselves reflected in texts while opening up other worlds to them
+- a diverse and up-to-date collection designed to inspire the joy of reading with children and allow them to see themselves reflected in texts while opening up other worlds

 - technologies to access and create information